PitTxid/ZeroClassic/README.md

 ![Alt text](https://github.com/LEAD-Anoy74/ZeroClassic/blob/master/art/zero_icon.png?raw=true "ZeroClassic")

-[ZERC](https://github.com/zerocurrencycoin/zero) is a fork of Zcash.
+[ZERC](https://github.com/LEAD-Anoy74/ZeroClassic) is a fork of ZeroCurrency and Zcash.
 Zcash is a fork of Bitcoin that adds shielded transaction via zk-SNARKs.

 This software is the ZERO Classic node.
 It downloads and stores the entire history of ZERO Classic transactions, about 1GB at this point.